Relintai/pandemonium_engine_docs/03_usage/16_shaders/07_using_viewport_as_texture.md

 ![](img/planet_new_colorrect.png)

-Next, we add a `Shader Material `New ShaderMaterial`).
+Next, we add a Shader Material `New ShaderMaterial`.

-Note:
- Basic familiarity with shading is recommended for this tutorial.
-However, even if you are new
-          to shaders, all the code will be provided, so you should have no problem following along.
+Note: Basic familiarity with shading is recommended for this tutorial.
+However, even if you are new to shaders, all the code will be provided, so you should have no problem following along.

-ColorRect > CanvasItem > Material > Material > click / Edit > ShaderMaterial > Shader > `New Shader` > click / Edit:
+ColorRect &gt; CanvasItem &gt; Material &gt; Material &gt; click / Edit &gt; ShaderMaterial &gt; Shader &gt; `New Shader` > click / Edit:

 ```
 shader_type canvas_item;